Join InterNations

 • Japanese visa

-• itemized list in English (a Japanese version is also helpful)
+• an itemized list in English (a Japanese version is also helpful)

 Before you start the process of shipping your car to Japan, keep in mind that Japanese drivers drive on the left side of the road.
 If you have a car meant for right-side driving, then you may want to reconsider bringing it.

 As Japan is a country strongly dedicated to improving its air quality, all cars must meet Japanese emissions and safety regulations.
-If a car does not meet these regulations, you will be obligated to cover the costs to alter the car.
+If a car does not meet these regulations, you’ll be obligated to cover the costs to alter the car.

 To claim your car, you must present the following documents: